 Our compensation and benefits philosophy and the overall structure of our compensation and benefit programs are broadly similar across the organization to encourage and reward all employees who contribute to our success.
 We strive to ensure the pay of each of our employees reflects the level of their job impact and responsibilities and is competitive within our peer group.
-Compensation rates are benchmarked and are generally set to be market-competitive.
+Compensation rates are benchmarked and are generally set to be market competitive.
 Our ongoing commitment to pay equity is critical to our success in supporting a diverse workforce with opportunities for all employees to grow, develop and contribute.

-Under rules adopted pursuant to the Dodd-Frank Act, we are required to calculate and disclose the total compensation paid to our median paid employee, as well as the ratio of the total compensation paid to the median employee as compared to the total compensation paid to our Chief Executive Officer (the "CEO Pay Ratio").
+Under rules adopted pursuant to the Dodd-Frank Act, we are required to calculate and disclose median of the annual total compensation of all employees, the annual total compensation of our Chief Executive Officer, as well as the ratio of the annual total compensation paid to the median employee as compared to the annual total compensation paid to our Chief Executive Officer (the "CEO Pay Ratio").
 The paragraphs that follow describe our methodology and the resulting CEO Pay Ratio.

-We identified the median employee using our employee population on December 31, 2022 (including all employees, whether employed on a full-time, part-time, seasonal or temporary basis).
+We identified the median employee using our employee population on December 31, 2023 (including all employees, whether employed on a full-time, part-time, seasonal or temporary basis).

-We identified the median employee by looking at annual base pay and annual target cash incentive opportunity as of December 31, 2021 for all active employees as of that date.
+We identified the median employee by looking at annual base pay and annual target cash incentive opportunity as of December 31, 2023 for all active employees as of that date.
 We did not perform adjustments to the compensation paid to part-time employees to calculate what they would have been paid on a full-time basis.
 In identifying the median employee, we did not exclude workers in non-U.S. countries and did not make any cost-of-living adjustments.
 Once the median employee was identified, we calculated the median employee's annual total compensation in accordance with the same requirements used to calculate the amounts reported in the Summary Compensation Table.
+During the year ended December 31, 2023, there were no changes to the Company's employee population or employee compensation arrangements that it reasonably believes would result in a significant change to its pay ratio disclosure; therefore, the Company used the same employee for purposes of calculating the 2023 CEO Pay Ratio.

-Our median employee compensation as calculated using these requirements was \$97,260.
-Our Chief Executive Officer's compensation as reported in the Summary Compensation Table was \$6,553,203.
-Therefore, our CEO Pay Ratio is approximately 67:1.
+Our median employee compensation as calculated using these requirements was \$106,462.
+Our Chief Executive Officer's compensation as reported in the Summary Compensation Table was \$8,013,553.
+Therefore, our CEO Pay Ratio is approximately 75:1.